elegant-scipy/elegant-scipy/markdown/epilogue.markdown

 the compiled C code can end up being a hundred or even a thousand times faster than comparable Python code.
 Cython is now an industry standard and is used in NumPy, SciPy, and many related libraries (such as scikit-image) to provide fast algorithms in array-based code.
 Kurt Smith has written the simply-titled [Cython](http://shop.oreilly.com/product/0636920033431.do) to teach you the fundamentals of this language.

 An often easier-to-use alternative to Cython is Numba, a just-in-time compiler (JIT) for array-based Python.
-In Numba code, you don't need to annotate types:
-Numba will infer them when a function is first called.
+JITs wait for a function to be executed once, at which point they can infer the types of all the function arguments and output, and compile the code into a highly efficient form for those specific types.
+In Numba code, you don't need to annotate types: Numba will infer them when a function is first called.
 Instead, you simply need to make sure that you only use basic types (integers, floats, etc), and arrays, rather than more complicated Python objects.
-In these cases, Numba can compile the Python code down to very efficient code and gain orders of magnitude speedups.
+In these cases, Numba can compile the Python code down to very efficient code and speed up computations by orders of magnitude.

 Numba is still very young, but it is already very useful.
 Importantly, it shows what is possible by Python JITs, which are set to become more commonplace: Python 3.6 added features to make it easier to use new JITs (the Pyjion JIT is based on these).
 You can see some examples of Numba use, including how to combine it with SciPy, in Juan's blog at https://ilovesymposia.com/tag/numba/.
+And Numba, naturally, has its own very active and friendly mailing list.

 ## Contributing to this book

 The source of this book is itself hosted on GitHub at https://github.com/elegant-scipy/elegant-scipy (also at http://elegant-scipy.org).
-Just as if you were contributing to any other open source project, you can raise issues or submit pull requests if you find bugs or typos.
+Just as if you were contributing to any other open source project, you can raise issues or submit pull requests if you find bugs or typos — and we would very much appreciate it if you did!

 We used some of the best code we could find to illustrate the various parts of the SciPy and NumPy libraries.
 If you have a better example, please raise an issue